nicolaViola/slotmachine/README.md

 ![Alt text](/document/slotmachineStateDiagram.png?raw=true "Slotmachine State Diagram")

-How you can seen from the above picture, the edges are the operation that a state can execute.
+As you can see from the above picture, the edges are the operation that a state can execute.

-The real game is done in the GAME state.
-It has injected a Croupier object which knows the game rules.
-Actual croupier implementation can give you three random cards from a sixteen-card pack.
+The real game is played in the GAME state.
+A Croupier object, which knows the rules of the game, is injected into the GAME state.
+This croupier implementation can give you three random cards from a sixteen-card pack.
-If the croupier give you three equal cards you win.
-You will have three chances to win.
+If the croupier gives you three equal cards you will win.
+Each new player will have three chances to win.

 ![Alt text](/document/slotmachineClassDiagram.png?raw=true "Slotmachine Class Diagram")